 The speaker inside the navigation system catches the incoming sound and broadcasts it out, allowing you to hear the voice of the caller easily.
 When you respond to the caller, the microphone inside the system catches it and transmits it back to the caller.

 Through this connectivity, you can even dial any other number present in your contact list.
-If you would like to search for a different place such as a spa and book an appointment, all you have to do is give instructions to the GPS system that will make the call for you via the Bluetooth connectivity.
+If you would like to search for a different place such as a spa, a money web service, a restaurant and book an appointment, all you have to do is give instructions to the GPS system that will make the call for you via the Bluetooth connectivity.

 The problem with this type of connectivity is that as the microphone is not near your mouth, the sound received by the other person may not be as clear.
 It might be echoed or may become muffled.
 There are times that the quality of sound you hear may not be as clear either and may come out muffled.